wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-pid-controller.rst

 As a test, a gamepiece is injected into the flywheel about halfway through the simulation.

-Gearbox inefficiencies and sensor delay is included in this model.
+Gearbox inefficiencies and sensor delay are included in this model.

 Step 1: Feedback-Only
 ~~~~~~~~~~~~~~~~~~~~~